tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Entity.active removed, active field added to Player, Projectile, WorldItem
 - WorldItem added, represents an Item in the world
 - Item no longer inherits from Entity
+- Item and Entity implement IEntitySourceTarget.
+All Entity fields in IEntitySource are now IEntitySourceTarget
 - Entity.Center changed, taking into account 0.5 from odd widths and heights now instead of using integer division new Vector2(position.X + (float)(width / 2), position.Y + (float)(height / 2));
 	to